bharathsnvs/screen_recorder/README.md

 # screen_recorder

-Put very minimal effort into UI, just testing functionality and getting used to electron here \n
+Put very minimal effort into UI, just testing functionality and getting used to electron here